Andrew Lester pleads not guilty in shooting of Ralph Yarl, who went to the wrong house

 If found guilty, Lester faces a maximum sentence of life in prison on the assault charge and three to 15 years on the gun charge.

-The shooting occurred late Thursday evening, when Yarl, 16, went to pick up his two twin brothers from a home in a neighborhood of Kansas City known as the Northland.
-But instead of going to the home at NE 115th Terrace, he went to NE 115th Street, where Lester lives, by mistake.
+The shooting occurred on late Thursday evening, when Yarl, 16, was sent to pick up his two brothers from a home in a neighborhood of Kansas City known as the Northland.
+But instead of going to the home at NE 115th Terrace, he arrived at NE 115th Street, where Lester resides.

-Lester told investigators that he had gone to bed when the doorbell rang, then grabbed his .32-caliber Smith & Wesson revolver before going to the front door, the probable cause statement said.
+Lester told investigators that he had went to bed when the doorbell rang, then grabbed his .32-caliber Smith & Wesson revolver before going to the front door, the probable cause statement said.

-Lester said he saw a Black male he didn't know pulling on the exterior storm door handle and thought his home was being broken into.
+Lester said he saw a Black male he didn’t know pulling on the exterior storm door handle and thought his home was being broken into.
 He fired twice through the glass door, police wrote.
 Then, the male ran away, and Lester told police he used his home phone to dial 911.
-He said he saw a car in his driveway that he believed belonged to the male, but didn't see anyone inside.
+He said he saw a car in the driveway of his home that he believed belonged to the male, but didn’t see anyone inside.

 No words were exchanged, Lester told police.